mbarkhau/bumpver/README.md

 The less the users of your library have to know about your project, the better.
-The less they have to deal with issues of compatability, the better.
-SemVer can be overly specifc for some kinds of projects.
-If you are writing a library and you have a commitment to backward compatability
+The less they have to deal with issues of compatibility, the better.
+SemVer can be overly specific for some kinds of projects.
+If you are writing a library and you have a commitment to backward compatibility

 PyCalVer version strings can be parsed according to PEP440 https://www.python.org/dev/peps/pep-0440/